 The Photo Montage from the Awards Ceremony is available here.

-The top 12 individual and top 3 teams advancing to the INTEL International Science & Engineering Fair are:
+The top 12 individual and top 3 teams advancing to the International Science & Engineering Fair are:

 |Caitlin O’Donnell||Yorktown High School|